How to Save Money on Your Air Conditioning Bill

 Also, when leaving your house, make sure to turn off all the lights.
 While you are at home, try to keep your lighting to a minimum by turning them off if you are not using that room.

-2. Clean your filter and do maintenance once a year:
+2. Clean your filter and do maintenance at least once a year:

-Checking for any cracks or gaps on windows and dorms could help you keep all the cool air inside.
-Installing weather stripping around windows and doors would secure the air not licking out.
+Checking for any cracks or gaps in windows and doors could help you keep all the cool air inside.
+Installing weather stripping around windows and doors will also prevent cool air from escaping your home.

 The ideal temperature to save energy is 72 degrees.
-For every degree that you raise the thermostat, you will save 3 to 5 percent of energy on your monthly bill.
+For every degree that you raise the thermostat in the warm months, you will save 3 to 5 percent on your monthly bill.